Ingress for Docker Compose

 service.beta.kubernetes.io/aws-load-balancer-type: nlb

-# nothing extra to add for Google Cloud Platform
+service.beta.kubernetes.io/aws-load-balancer-cross-zone-load-balancing-enabled: "true"# nothing extra to add for Microsoft Azure# nothing extra to add for Google Cloud Platformcontroller:

 service: